ScriptRaccoon/portfolio-website/src/data/posts/nodejs-vps-setup.md

 In short, `update` refreshes the list of available updates, while `upgrade` actually applies those updates.

-It's a good practice to run `sudo apt update && sudo apt upgrade` regularly to keep your system secure and stable.
+It's a good practice to run `sudo apt update` and `sudo apt upgrade` regularly to keep your system secure and stable.

 ## 5. Install Node.js (using nvm)